temporalio/documentation/docs/php/hello-world.md

 }
 ```

 In the snippet above we use `WorkflowClientInterface` - an entry point to get access to workflows.
-Once you need
-to create, retrieve, or start a workflow you should use an instance of WorkflowClientInterface.
-Here we create an
+Once you need to create, retrieve, or start a workflow you should use an instance of `WorkflowClientInterface`.
-instance of `GreetingWorkflowInterface` with execution timeout of 1  minute.
+Here we create an instance of `GreetingWorkflowInterface` with execution timeout of 1 minute.

 Then we print some information and start the workflow.

+### Workflow interface and implementation

 First, let's take a look at the workflow interface:

 ```php
 #[WorkflowInterface]